pierreg256/wfl/README.md

     help:      --accessKeyId, -k      your AWS access key  [string]

+## SWF Decider management
+Deciders are a specific activity type.
+For the sakes of simplicity, I decided to limit to one decider process per workflow.
+With the CLI you can strart a decider for a specific workflow with the following command :

+    $ wfl decider run <domain-name> <workflow-name>

+WFL framework will sarch for a nodejs module called **<domain-name>-<workflow-name>-decider.js** in the *workers* directory of WFL.
+Development of a decider must follow WFL coding rules (e.g. subclass the Decider 'class' provided by the WFL framework).
+Implementation details in the *"How to code your own workflow activities with WFL"* of this readme file.

 # How to code your own workflow activities with WFL

+**TODO**

 # Author #